 Who is eligible to receive a grant?

-• The TPS Regional Program awards grants to non-federal educational organizations such as school districts, state boards of education, universities, foundations, library systems, cultural institutions and others.
-The Library of Congress makes these funds available to help grantees incorporate TPS materials and methods into existing programs for teachers.
+- The TPS Regional Program awards grants to non-federal educational organizations such as school districts, state boards of education, universities, foundations, library systems, cultural institutions and others.
+The Library of Congress makes these funds available to help grantees incorporate TPS materials and methods into existing programs for educators and learners.

 Who is the target audience?